ControlCore-Project/Mediator/README.md

 # The Control-Core Mediator for Closed-Loop Neuromodulation Control Systems

 The Control-Core Mediator is built with is Python-3.7.
 It is the core component that makes the distributed executions a reality in the Control-Core framework.
+The Mediator enables distributed execution of the CONTROL-CORE studies.
+As a containerized architecture, Mediator is easy to install, together with a Kong API Gateway-based authentication mechanism.

 # Building Mediator Container